Using omniplate to analysis data from plate readers¶

 There are two ways of starting the software.

-Working directory is /Users/pswain/Dropbox/scripts/ompkg/data.
-Files available are: --- {0: 'ExampleData.tsv', 1: 'ExampleData.xlsx', 2: 'ExampleDataContents.xlsx', 3: 'ExampleData_r.tsv', 4: 'ExampleData_s.tsv', 5: 'ExampleData_sc.tsv', 6: 'Glu.xlsx', 7: 'GluContents.xlsx', 8: 'GluGal.xlsx', 9: 'GluGalContents.xlsx', 10: 'GluGal_r.tsv', 11: 'GluGal_s.tsv', 12: 'GluGal_sc.tsv', 13: 'Glu_r.tsv', 14: 'Glu_s.tsv', 15: 'Glu_sc.tsv', 16: 'HxtA.xlsx', 17: 'HxtAContents.xlsx', 18: 'HxtB.xlsx', 19: 'HxtBContents.xlsx', 20: 'Sunrise.xlsx', 21: 'SunriseContents.xlsx'}
+Data directory is /Users/pswain/Dropbox/packages/ompkg/data.
+Working directory is /Users/pswain/Dropbox/packages/ompkg/data.
+Files available - see .files - are: --- {0: 'ExampleData.tsv', 1: 'ExampleData.xlsx', 2: 'ExampleDataContents.xlsx', 3: 'ExampleData_r.tsv', 4: 'ExampleData_s.tsv', 5: 'ExampleData_sc.tsv', 6: 'Glu.xlsx', 7: 'GluContents.xlsx', 8: 'GluGal.xlsx', 9: 'GluGalContents.xlsx', 10: 'GluGal_r.tsv', 11: 'GluGal_s.tsv', 12: 'GluGal_sc.tsv', 13: 'Glu_r.tsv', 14: 'Glu_s.tsv', 15: 'Glu_sc.tsv', 16: 'HxtA.xlsx', 17: 'HxtAContents.xlsx', 18: 'HxtB.xlsx', 19: 'HxtBContents.xlsx', 20: 'Sunrise.xlsx', 21: 'SunriseContents.xlsx'}

 p.load('ExampleData.xlsx', 'ExampleDataContents.xlsx')

-Loading ExampleData.xlsx Experiment: ExampleData --- Conditions: 0.25% Mal 0.5% Mal 1% Mal 1.5% Mal 2% Mal 2% Raf 3% Mal 4% Mal Strains: Mal12:GFP Mal12:mCherry Mal12:mCherry,Gal10:GFP Null WT Data types: OD GFP AutoFL mCherry Ignored wells: None Warning: wells with no strains have been changed to "Null" to avoid confusion with pandas.
+Loading ExampleData.xlsx Experiment: ExampleData --- Conditions: 0.25% Mal 0.5% Mal 1% Mal 1.5% Mal 2% Mal 2% Raf 3% Mal 4% Mal Strains: Mal12:GFP Mal12:mCherry Mal12:mCherry,Gal10:GFP Null WT Data types: OD GFP AutoFL mCherry Ignored wells: None Warning: wells with no strains have been changed to "Null".

 time well OD GFP AutoFL mCherry